 - Let cool slightly.
 Transfer to a blender and puree until smooth.
 Be careful of the hot liquid!

 - Place pan over medium-low heat stir in coconut milk and lemon juice.
-Salt and pepper to taste
+Salt and pepper to taste½ cup coconut milk, 2 Tablespoons lemon juice, kosher salt and pepper

 - Serve with additional fresh thyme leaves and a drizzle of coconut milk